-In September 2014 Chair Eric Schmidt stated on NPR that Alphabet had ended membership in ALEC, an organization that assists legislators and companies to promote model legislation.
-One high ALEC priority aims to repeal State renewable energy legislation and to assist States in opposing the Clean Power Plan.
+In September 2014 Chair Eric Schmidt announced on NPR that Alphabet had ended membership in ALEC, an organization that assists legislators and companies to promote model legislation.
+One high ALEC priority aims to repeal State renewable energy legislation.
 Chair Schmidt argued ALEC was "literally lying" about climate.
 We commend Alphabet for this act of leadership.